lycus/mci/docs/instruction_set.rst

 Loads the absolute size of a type specification's layout in memory into the target register.

+Note that for vectors, this is not the full size of the vector, but rather the size of the reference to the vector (as with arrays and pointers).

 The target register must be of type ``uint``.